The Position

 Roanoke College offers its employees a host of benefits, including health care, life insurance, flexible spending accounts, tuition assistance, and a variety of other benefits.
 To read more about the benefits offered at Roanoke, see here.

-Review of applications will begin on April 12, 2023, and continue until the position is filled.
+Review of applications will begin May 8, 2024, and continue until the position is filled.
 To apply for this position please click on the Apply button, complete the brief application process, and upload your resume and position-specific cover letter.
-Nominations for this position may be emailed to Mark Hall at mah@spelmanjohnson.com.
 Applicants needing reasonable accommodation to participate in the application process should contact Spelman Johnson at 413-529-2895 or email info@spelmanjohnson.com.

 Salary is commensurate with experience.
 The Commonwealth of Virginia does not require public salary disclosure.
-For more information, please contact Mark Hall.
+For more information, please contact Spelman Johnson.

 Roanoke College is an equal opportunity employer and actively seeks diversity among its faculty, staff, and students; women and members of under-represented groups are especially encouraged to apply.